Hong Kong police enter ransacked campus after protest siege

 Beijing and Hong Kong leader Carrie Lam have argued that a "silent majority" still supports the establishment and abhors the increased violence of radical protesters.

-But that narrative was undermined by community-level council elections on Sunday which saw a landslide win for pro-democracy candidates across the city.
+But that narrative was smashed by community-level council elections on Sunday which saw a landslide win for pro-democracy candidates across the city.

 © 2019 AFP